TECHNOLOGY SECURITY / FOREIGN DISCLOSURE

 Early consideration of TSFD requirements – the pre-vetting alluded to above – and advanced export control planning in international programs help enable a U.S. program to achieve maximum potential benefit from international involvement, while avoiding negative impacts on cost, schedule and performance.
 This is highlighted in Section 184.108.40.206

 of the Defense Acquisition Guidebook.
 The Pre-Systems Acquisition project developer or systems acquisition engineering through deployment program manager should consider technology release requirements in the initial planning of a project/program with international involvement.

-Director, PPA is the AT&L Special Member of the National Disclosure Policy Committee (NDPC) and is AT&L’s Principal Disclosure Authority, with responsibility for decisions to disclose classified and controlled unclassified military information.
-PPA serves as the AT&L foreign disclosure office.
+Director, PPA is the A&S Special Member of the National Disclosure Policy Committee (NDPC) and is A&S’s Principal Disclosure Authority, with responsibility for decisions to disclose classified and controlled unclassified military information.
+PPA serves as the A&S foreign disclosure office.